-Note: Hearing panels that convene to resolve reports or allegations that fall under the College's Discrimination, Harassment, Sexual Misconduct and Retaliation Policy have specific processes and procedures that differ from hearing panels that resolve other policies described in the Student Handbook.
+Note: Reports or allegations that fall under the College's Discrimination, Harassment, Sexual Misconduct and Retaliation Policy have specific processes and procedures that differ from other policies described in the Student Handbook.
 For these cases, please refer to the Discrimination, Harassment, Sexual Misconduct and Retaliation policy located in "The College's Responsibility to Students" section of this Handbook.

-The Hearing Panel process begins once the Office of the Dean of Students receives an Incident Report from the Office of Residence Life, Department of Campus Safety, or law enforcement authority that outlines an alleged policy violation.
+The Hearing Panel process begins once the Office of Student Affairs receives an Incident Report, typically from the Office of Residence Life, Department of Campus Safety, or law enforcement authority that outlines an alleged policy violation.
 A Panel may be convened because of repeated policy violations, or because of an especially egregious or serious matter - i.e., those that may result in a student being suspended or dismissed from the College, or permanently dismissed from the residence halls.
 The College may refer any matter, regardless of potential outcome, to a Hearing Panel for resolution.
 Written notification (typically an official North Central College email) will be provided to the accused student to set-up an initial appointment to discuss the student conduct process with a Student Affairs staff member.
 At this time the accused student will be able to review all relevant documents and/or Incident Reports regarding the case, and if desired, provide a written Voluntary Statement describing their knowledge of the incident.
 At this time, the student will also be given the option to submit an Early Plea.